 The Area Agency on Aging in St. Joseph, Michigan, produced a series of podcasts called Take Break to inform caregivers about local classes, community services and ideas to make their lives easier.
 You can listen to the sessions on the agency’s website.

 For the often forgotten perspective of the male caregiver, check out the podcasts of Dave Nassaney and Peter Rosenberger.
 Nassaney, aka “Dave, the Caregiver’s Caregiver,” has been caring for his wife since she suffered a massive stroke in 1996.
 Rosenberger, author of Hope for the Caregiver, has spent more than 30 years caring for his wife, through nearly 80 operations and the amputation of both her legs.

 That’s just a small sampling of the audio talks aimed at caregivers.
-An online search of caregiver podcasts turns up more than half a million hits.
+An online search of podcasts for caregivers turns up more than half a million hits.
 From any one of those links, you might discover a voice offering just the right words of information, reassurance or inspiration to help you become a better caregiver.

 Taking a few minutes to listen to a podcast, on your own schedule is also a good way to combat caregiver burnout.
 For more tips, read our post on ways to avoid burnout in just a few moments a day.